Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Comparison to experiment

 \subsection{Specific jump of Yttrium-based superconductors}

-In YBCO synthesized as $YBa_2Cu_3O_{7- \delta}$ with $0 \leq \delta \leq 0.18$, variations in oxygen stoichiometry can affect the density of states at the Fermi level and, consequently, the magnitude of the SHJ $\Delta{C_p}$.
-Several relevant experiments on YBCO are discussed in Ref. \cite{56}.
-The separation or dimension of Cooper pairs is approximately $\xi_0 \simeq 1 nm$ in YBCO, which is significantly lower than the values of about $\xi_0 \simeq 1000 nm$ observed in conventional superconductors.
-This small value of coherence length typically means that Cooper pairs are more localized, potentially due to changes in oxygen stoichiometry.
-This localization of Cooper pairs, coupled with the significant difference in the coherence lengths between the out-of-plane $\xi_{\perp}$ and in-plane $\xi_{\parallel}$ direction leads to a noticeable extensive temperature range where critical fluctuations occur in YBCO \cite{57}.
-The ratio $\rho = \frac{\xi_{\parallel}}{\xi_{\perp}}$ is crucial in determining the temperature region of critical fluctuations and the nature of OP fluctuations.
-Depending on the value of $\rho$, the system can transition into another critical regime.
-For fully oxygenated YBCO ($\delta = 0$), experiments show very weak three-dimensional fluctuations \cite{58, 59, 60}.
-Much of the phase diagram falls within the standard Ginzburg-Landau regime, and the anisotropy is weak enough that two-dimensional effects will not play a significant role \cite{56}.
-Subjected to annealing steps performed in air at increasing temperatures between 190 and 275$^o$C and monitored by micro-Raman spectroscopy, structural modifications of deoxygenated YBCO's samples leading to a factor of two increase in $\xi_{\perp}$ were observed in YBCO \cite{61}.
-Conversely, when samples are cooling below $T_{c_0}$, a notable decrease of up to a factor of three in $\xi_{\perp}$ is observed between $\delta = 0$ and $\delta = 0.1$.
-This change indicates a transition from relatively weak three-dimensional fluctuations at $\delta = 0$ to significant two-dimensional critical fluctuations that occur over a broad temperature range for $\delta \geq 0.1$ \cite{59}.
-For each value of the phononic term related to $\delta$, we can reliably determine the fluctuation term across a broad temperature range.
-It is important to clarify how the energy parameter $\eta$ depends on the phononic term associated with $\delta$, which requires further detailed studies.
+By comparing the results of our theoretical model with experimental data on YBCO, we assess the alignment between observed outcomes and our model's predictions.
+This comparison is essential for validating and verifying scientific claims.
+In YBCO synthesized as $YBa_2Cu_3O_{7-\delta}$ with $0 \leq \delta \leq 0.18$, variations in oxygen stoichiometry influence the density of states at the Fermi level and, consequently, the magnitude of the SHJ $\Delta{C_p}$ \cite{Cooper, DFisher}.
+The coherence length, or separation of Cooper pairs, is approximately $\xi_0 \simeq 1$ nm in YBCO, which is much smaller than the typical value of $\xi_0 \simeq 1000$ nm in conventional superconductors.
+This reduced coherence length indicates that Cooper pairs are more localized, likely due to changes in oxygen stoichiometry.
+The localization of Cooper pairs, combined with the pronounced difference between the out-of-plane $\xi_{\perp}$ and in-plane $\xi_{\parallel}$ coherence lengths, results in a broad temperature range where critical fluctuations are observed in YBCO \cite{Seki,Jung}.
+The ratio $\rho = \frac{\xi_{\parallel}}{\xi_{\perp}}$ is a key parameter in determining the temperature range of critical fluctuations and the characteristics of OP fluctuations.
+Depending on the value of $\rho$, the system may enter different critical regimes.
+YBCO can also transition from a 2D to a 3D state under external influences such as strong magnetic fields or uniaxial pressure, which promote the formation of a 3D charge density wave.
+In terms of growth patterns, YBCO films transition from 2D layer-by-layer growth to 3D growth after exceeding a critical thickness, a process influenced by lattice mismatch and accumulated strain energy \cite{Osquiguil}.
+Models such as the 3D-XY and 2D-Anderson-Lawrence (2D-AL) are employed separately to study YBCO, reflecting its anisotropic properties \cite{Bok,Junod}.
+The 3D-XY model describes three-dimensional superconducting behavior with strong interlayer coupling, while the 2D-AL model addresses behavior within a single uncoupled layer or weakly coupled layers.